-How does exposure to toxins, some of which are found in everyday materials, affect your fertility?
+Toxins may be found in everyday materials, but how do they affect your fertility?
 Click here to find out.

-Making these changes, many of which involve avoiding single-use plastics, will may help to limit your exposure to toxins that are potentially harmful to your fertility while reducing your environmental footprint.
-These changes are equally beneficial to women’s fertility and can be applied to makeup, soaps, lotions, and cosmetics.
-As these substances can build up in your body over time, it is worthwhile to start limiting your exposure well in advance.
+Making these changes can help to limit your exposure to fertility-damaging toxins, and it can reduce your environmental footprint at the same time.
+Since some toxins can build up in your body over time, it is worthwhile to start limiting your exposure well in advance.